ytaa2021/MLSoccerPredictions/README.md

  “Neural Networks Football Result Prediction” by E. Tjioe , F. Syakir , R. H. C. Shum, I. Buo, students at the University of Tartu, used their model to test betting returns.
 They used data from the English Premier League and the Spanish La Liga.
 They first created baseline models using other machine learning algorithms, like logistic regression and random forests.
 They then built a neural network and tuned its hyperparameters to predict the winner of each game.
 They showed that betting for winner, home or away, and predicted winner with threshold returned greater profit than betting with draw only factors.

 ## Methods
+We obtained the dataset from kaggle and need to make sure it looks clean and take care of some preprocessing logistics.
+Of the 25,000 data points collected from different leagues, we used matches from countries in the top 5 leagues: England, France, Germany, Italy, and Spain.

+We also removed data that was formatted in XML and the predicted odds from various betting companies.
+Our dataset then contains the ids for the country, home and away team, total goals scored, home wins and away wins percentage, and a column of 0s and 1s where 1s represent a home team win.

+We are using pyTorch’s Neural Network library, from which we will most likely be using the ANN architecture.

+For our model, we are hoping to train the neural network to accurately predict whether Team A or Team B will win, or if the result will be a tie.

+The end result we are hoping for is a model that when asked for the outcome of a soccer match would seem like a very well informed sports analyst.

+Possible pitfalls we see in our model is low or inaccurate classification.

 ## Works Cited